csaid/csaid.github.io/_posts/2023-04-21-double-descent-in-human-learning.md

 image: /assets/2023_double_descent/fig_double_descent.png
 ---

 In machine learning, double descent is a surprising phenomenon where increasing the number of model parameters causes test performance to get worse before it gets better.
-It refutes the classical overfitting finding that if you have too many parameters in your model, your test error will keep getting worse with more parameters.
+It refutes the classical overfitting finding that if you have too many parameters in your model, your test error will always keep getting worse with more parameters.
 For a surprisingly [wide](https://arxiv.org/pdf/2303.14151.pdf) [range](https://arxiv.org/pdf/1912.02292.pdf) of models and datasets, you can just keep on adding more parameters after you’ve gotten over the hump, and performance will start getting better again.

 <div class="wrapper">